S-UT-bootcamp/deep-learning-challenge/README.md

 2. **Feature Importance**: Random Forest can provide valuable insights into feature importance.
 It can help identify which features have the most significant impact on the classification decision, aiding in feature selection and interpretation.

-3. **Reduced Risk of Overfitting**: Random Forest inherently handles overfitting well, making it a suitable choice when dealing with complex datasets or when there's a risk of overfitting in neural networks.
+3. **Reduced Risk of Overfitting**: Random Forest inherently handles overfitting Ill, making it a suitable choice when dealing with complex datasets or when there's a risk of overfitting in neural networks.

-4. **Non-Linearity**: If the relationship between input features and the target variable is highly non-linear, Random Forest can capture such non-linear patterns effectively.
+4. **Non-Linearity**: If the relationship betIen input features and the target variable is highly non-linear, Random Forest can capture such non-linear patterns effectively.

-5. **Ease of Implementation**: Random Forest models are relatively straightforward to implement, with fewer hyperparameters to fine-tune compared to deep neural networks.
+5. **Ease of Implementation**: Random Forest models are relatively straightforward to implement, with feIr hyperparameters to fine-tune compared to deep neural networks.
 This can save time and computational resources.

-While neural networks are powerful tools, exploring alternative models like Random Forest can provide a different perspective and potentially lead to complementary insights.
-The choice between models should be based on the specific characteristics of the dataset, the desired interpretability of results, and the computational resources available.
+While neural networks are poIrful tools, exploring alternative models like Random Forest can provide a different perspective and potentially lead to complementary insights.
+The choice betIen models should be based on the specific characteristics of the dataset, the desired interpretability of results, and the computational resources available.